parsiya/parsiya.net/content/post/2018-08-23-insurance-tineola-1/index.md

 * https://github.com/tineola/tineola

 During the talk Stark demoed our tool and showed how to completely break the [Build Blockchain Insurance App](https://github.com/IBM/build-blockchain-insurance-app).
-You can see the videos on the [DefCon Media Server](https://media.defcon.org/DEF%20CON%2026/DEF%20CON%2026%20presentations/Stark%20Riedesel%20and%20Parsia%20Hakimian/DEFCON-26-Stark-Riedesel-and-Parsia-Hakimian-Demo-Videos/), the slides on that server are outdated.
+You can see the videos on the [DefCon Media Server](https://media.defcon.org/DEF%20CON%2026/DEF%20CON%2026%20presentations/Stark%20Riedesel%20and%20Parsia%20Hakimian/DEFCON-26-Stark-Riedesel-and-Parsia-Hakimian-Demo-Videos/), the slides on that server are outdated so please use the slides from our repository on Github.

 This blog post will teach you how to use Tineola and commit insurance fraud.